kestux/packnet-test/README.md

 All of them - unit tests, integration tests, functional tests, acceptance tests.
 And I try to work in TDD (red-green-red) principles.

+* At this poit I found out that I forgot to add price field to album entity/table